foglomon/Paranoia/README.md

 - The bugs faced were also a big problem but we managed to overcome them

-AI USED:
+**AI USED:**
 AI was used for debugging purposes and to generate cutscenes due to time crunch.
-Some sprites were referenced from https://google.com Everything else is original code
+Some sprites were referenced from https://google.com Everything else is original.

 ## Credits:
-- ISHMAN SINGH: CODE + Story
+- ISHMAN SINGH: C# Code & Story
-- Ayaskant Sahoo: Menues+Debug
+- Ayaskant Sahoo: Menues & Debug
-- Himani Rawat: Audio + Visuals
+- Himani Rawat: Audio & Visuals